jongrover/jongrover.github.io/source/_posts/2013-07-11-Introduction-to-Ember-~-part-1.markdown

 #### Linking to Route Paths

-We are ready and primed to add navigational links that will render each appropriate view.
+We are now ready to add navigational links that will change the URL for the appropriate route and display the appropriate template for us.
 Let's jump back to index.html and insert a nav bar with links.
 Instead of standard HTML links we will instead use handlebars #linkTo helper.
 This helper will generate HTML links for us that will navigate to the correct route. #linkTo first argument is the name of the route (in our case 'cats' and 'about').
-The closing /linkTo surrounds closes the link and allows us to surround the content we wish to be linkable.
+The closing /linkTo surrounds the link cotent and defines the ending point we wish to be linkable.
 {% codeblock lang:javascript %}{% raw %}
 <script type="text/x-handlebars">
   <h1>Social Cat</h1>